17 common types of speed camera in the UK

 What is the penalty for speeding?

 This depends on how much you have exceeded the speed limit.
-The typical fine is usually three points off your licence and a £100 penalty, although you may be offered a speed awareness course instead.
+The typical fine is usually three points on your licence and a £100 penalty, although you may be offered a speed awareness course instead.
 For a detailed outline of what can happen when you break the speed limit read our speeding penalty guide.